← Part of Ignite AI Consulting

 Every substantive decision is human.

 AI assists with research and drafting only.
-The image-bearer makes every consequential choice and reviews every word.
+We make every consequential choice and review every word.

 Mid-Touch · Default